- Travel and Places»

 The controller, or the “brains” of the elevator, directs its acceleration and deceleration, and the leveling speed of the car.
 In the interest of safety, and to provide an exit in case of power failure, a steel stairway was built behind the elevator hoistway.
 It was then possible to make an emergency exit at the back of the elevator car by which passengers could finish the climb up or down it if became necessary.

 Originally, a small hut was planned for the elevator entrance at the top, but the owners realized the potential and decided to build the Sky Lounge, a gift shop and snack bar instead.
 A walkway and bridge were built making it safe for everyone to reach the “Rock”.
 The original elevator investment was $41,800 while the overall project cost around $150,000.
 General admission to the Park the first year of elevator operation was $2.00 per person, plus an additional $.25 to ride the elevator.
 When installed, Chimney Rock’s 26-story elevator was the highest of any elevator in the state of North Carolina, fifty feet more than the 18-story elevator in the Jefferson Standard Life Insurance Building in Greensboro, NC.
 A brief ceremony on May 15, 1949 officially opened the elevator which provided access to the mountain for everyone.

 Hang on to your hats!
-Let's take a walk up the Skyline trail and see the incredible views at Exclamation Point!Click thumbnail to view full-size
+Let's take a walk up towards Exclamation Point and see the incredible views!Click thumbnail to view full-size

 For the Hiker